stharrold/ARCHIVED_irods_module_iplant/README.md

 # irods_module_iplant

 IRODS module for iPlant collaboration.
+IRODS rules compress data when ingested and decompress data when fetched.

 ## Installation